US states ask SEC to check if Shein complies with forced labor rules

 In May, two dozen U.S. representatives sent a similar letter to the SEC asking for it to halt a potential Shein IPO until the company confirmed that it does not use forced labor.

-(Reporting by Arriana McLymore in New York City; Editing by Cynthia Osterman)
+(Reporting by Arriana McLymore in New York City; Editing by Cynthia Osterman and Nick Zieminski)

 ((arriana.mclymore@thomsonreuters.com; 917-667-8733; Reuters Messaging: Twitter: @Arriana))